Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 A visual showing the Growth and Innovation System and the parts that make it

-Then by applying design thinking process–a mental model, to the problem, a solution is created in the form of a digital solution.
+Then by applying design thinking process–a mental model, to the problem, a solution is created in the form of a tech-based digital solution.
 This solution is further structured by taking it through other industry-vetted mental models like:

 Once complete, the solution becomes a digital product built by the learners for themselves.
 And because it has gone through mental models and frameworks used to create successful products and the learners were guided by experienced contributors/creators, they learn by doing and create something innovative and truly sustainable.